 How consciousness emerged in humans

-Last Wednesday’s explanatory WTM Email focused on explaining the integrative meaning of existence, because an understanding of that process is necessary to be able to explain the subject of this week’s email, which is the answer to that great biological question of how we humans became fully conscious.
+Last Wednesday’s explanatory email (WTM Email 21) focused on explaining the integrative meaning of existence, because an appreciation of that process is necessary to be able to understand the subject of this week’s email, which is the answer to that great biological question of how we humans became fully conscious.
 This is an especially significant question when we consider that other animals haven’t been able to develop a fully conscious mind.